davidgiven/wordgrinder/README.Windows.txt

 REVISION HISTORY
 ================

+WordGrinder 0.4.1: 2013-04-14: Minor bugfixes and build optimisation in aid of the Debian package.

 WordGrinder 0.4: 2013-03-24: Major overhaul: OpenDocument import/export,
 new much smaller file format, a proper Windows port, updated to Lua 5.2,